TheSledgeHammer/2.11BSD_X44/README.md

 ### Contribution Guidelines:
 1. Clean Code.
-2. Contain a License Header.
+2. Must Contain a License Header.
 Clearly stating year, author and the license.

 ### Contribution Rules:
-1. No excessive use of profanity
+1. Use of profanity.
+  - Will not accept code that contains profanity.
 2. No abuse of others
 	- Constructive criticism is welcome